Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Do you want to grow long hair fast?
-Or at the very least, you want strong healthy hair?
+Or at the very least, do you want strong and healthy hair?
 Growing long hair can take a bit of effort, but it’s not impossible to speed things up a bit.
 I’m going to go through some tips on how to grow long hair naturally.
 Below I will include a list of foods that you should consider including in your diet to help you on your way!

 Foods to grow hair fast

-1. Leafy Greens – Spinach and Kale are packed with nutrition.
-In fact, Kale is one of the most nutritious greens you can eat!
-Throw some Spinach or Kale into the blender and make a green smoothie to get the most out of them.
+1. Leafy Greens – Spinach and kale are packed with nutrition.
+In fact, kale is one of the most nutritious greens you can eat!
+Throw some spinach or kale into the blender and make a green smoothie to get the most out of them.
 Blending can increase the availability of nutrients for your body to absorb, especially beta-carotene.
 They also are high in iron which is very important for hair growth.

 2. Nuts – A great snack and great for your hair too!
 Eating a handful of walnuts each day will increase oil production in your scalp and help keep your hair strong and less prone to split ends and breakage.
 My second suggestion is to eat one Brazil nut each day for Selenium.
 It’s important not to get too little or too much of this important mineral.
 And finally, eat a few almonds for some biotin.

-Drinks to grow hair fast
+Drinks to help you grow your hair fast

 My hair growth by the end of 2013

-Rather than focusing on just the length of your hair, and achieving a goal length, make sure you keep every inch of your hair in the best condition, and this will naturally enable you to reach your hair’s terminal length more quickly.
+Rather than focusing on just the length of your hair, and achieving a certain length, make sure you keep every inch of your hair in the best condition possible.
+This will help your hair look amazing and allow you to reach your hair’s terminal length more quickly.